camunda/camunda-docs/docs/components/modeler/web-modeler/play-your-process.md

 To use Play with Docker, ensure OAuth is enabled for your configured components.
 The `docker-compose-core.yaml` file in the Camunda [platform repository](https://github.com/camunda/camunda-platform) does not provide authentication, and cannot be used with Play.
 :::

 In Self-Managed, Play is controlled by the `PLAY_ENABLED` [configuration property](/self-managed/modeler/web-modeler/configuration/configuration.md#feature-flags) in Web Modeler.
-This is `true` by default for the 8.6 Docker and Kubernetes distributions, and can be accessed as an alpha feature in 8.6.0-alpha5.
+This is `true` by default for the Docker and Kubernetes distributions.

-Alpha features can be accessed by installing the alpha [Helm charts](https://github.com/camunda/camunda-platform-helm/tree/main/charts/camunda-platform-alpha), or running the alpha [Docker Compose](https://github.com/camunda/camunda-platform/tree/main/docker-compose/camunda-8.6) configuration.
+Prior to the 8.6 release, Play can be accessed by installing the 8.6.0-alpha [Helm charts](https://github.com/camunda/camunda-platform-helm/tree/main/charts/camunda-platform-alpha), or running the 8.6.0-alpha [Docker Compose](https://github.com/camunda/camunda-platform/tree/main/docker-compose/camunda-8.6) configuration.

 ### Features